-Interest expense was approximately \$416 thousand and \$7 thousand for the one-month transition period ended December 31, 2012 and the comparative one-month period ended December 31, 2011, respectively.
+Interest expense was approximately \$416 thousand and \$7 thousand for the one-month transition period ended December 31, 2012 and the one-month transition period ended December 31, 2011, respectively.
 The increase is attributable to the \$70 million credit facility, which was used to partially fund the Pinedale LGS acquisition, resulting in additional interest costs.